A Brief History as Best Recollected

 The club has also become involved in community projects.
 It has taught a class in R/C modeling at a Charter School, taught classes in stick and tissue model building at a Senior Citizens Center, donated a flight simulator to the Milton Public Library and a drone to the Turtle Township Fire Department.
 In addition the club had made annual donations to the fire department to help in the maintenance and upkeep of the fire trucks.

 The club was a recent recipient of a grant from the AMA to help with field upgrades.
 In addition, the club is working on becoming an AMA Leader Club.
 This designation recognizes extra efforts to become a leader in the promotion of the model airplane hobby and experience.
-We look forward to containing the history of the Rock River Aero Modelers as long as we can and do our past members proud.
+We look forward to continuing our history of the Rock River Aero Modelers as long as we can and do our past members proud.